kadena-community/kadena.js/packages/tools/kadena-cli/README.md

 reliability of the transactions constructed.

-In contrast, when operating in non-interactive mode, the system relies on arguments passed directly via the command line.
-In this scenario, the values for the transaction are provided as arguments, and the prefixes are ignored.
+In contrast, when operating in non-interactive mode, the system relies on options passed directly via the command line.
+In this scenario, the values for the transaction are provided as options, and the prefixes are ignored.
 This means that the responsibility for ensuring the correctness and appropriateness of the input values shifts entirely to the user.
 It's crucial for users to be mindful of the data types and formats expected by the template to avoid errors.